November 6, 2024

 Avoid Dynamic Currency Conversion

 Always pay in the local currency of the destination when making purchases abroad rather than your home currency.
-Dynamic Currency Conversion often comes up with unfavorable exchange rates and high fees.
+Dynamic currency conversion often comes up with unfavorable exchange rates and high fees.
 Pay with local currency to save money.

 Choose No-Fee Cards